HyperOs HyperDrive: Revision 3

 It supports registered ECC SDRAM, with capacity up to 2 GiB per DIMM on 16 GiB version and 4 GiB per DIMM on 32 GiB version.
 Seek time was reduced from 40 microseconds to 1100 nanoseconds read and 250 nanoseconds write.
 It also reduces the power consumption by 30% and employs gold plated DIMM sockets.

 HyperDrive 4 Rack-mounted

 It is a rack-mounted version of the device with at most four drives.

 HyperDrive 4 RAID Systems

 It is an external case version with four HyperDrive4 drives.
 It uses PCI-X or PCI Express x8 interface, with Silicon Image 3124 or Areca 12XX SAT RAID card to connect each drive.

 HyperDrive 5

 It uses SATA interface with 2x SATA2 interface ports.
 It uses DDR2 SDRAM (max 8 GiB per DIMM).
 The manufacturer claimed it had built-in ECC so it no longer required ECC memory, but ECC is performed at the expense of storage capacity if ECC memory is not used.
 Memory speed is not rated; the manufacturer recommends Kingston ValueRAM (PC2-3200 to PC2-6400).

-HyperDrive 5 includes 7.4 V 2400 mAh lithium battery for flash backup, CompactFlash card slot, with external DC adapter for non-volatile storage.
+HyperDrive 5 includes 7.4 V 2400 mAh lithium battery for flash backup, CompactFlash card slot, with an external DC adapter for non-volatile storage.